kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 ## Requirements
 To find out the best storage solution for Compass, we defined the following requirements:
-1. Fully managed solution - we don't want to spend time on managing DB
+1. Fully managed solution - we don't want to spend time on managing DB.
 2. Extensible "schema" that allow searching by specifying JSON Path.
 We plan to allow clients storing metadata for Runtime or Application as a JSON object in labels or annotations.
-3. Easy local development
+3. Easy local development.
 4. Have an alternative that can be installed in k8s cluster.
-5. Store big documents ~10MB
+5. Store big documents ~10MB.
 6. No vendor lock-in.
-At the moment we focus only on offerings provided by GCP, but migration to other hyperscalers has to be easy.
+At the moment we focus only on offerings provided by GCP, but migration. to other hyperscalers has to be easy.
-7. Cross-region replication
+7. Cross-region replication.
-8. Cost-effective
+8. Cost-effective.
-9. Support rich queries
+9. Support rich queries.

 Below you can find a list of the evaluated solutions.
 > **NOTE**: Question mark next to the requirements mean that it given requirement was not evaluated, because